Tour: Medieval monastery

-- Pyx Chamber - the oldest surviving part of the Abbey
+- The Pyx Chamber, the Abbey’s oldest surviving room

-- Jerusalem Chamber - part of the former Abbot’s house.
+- The Jerusalem Chamber, once part of the Abbot’s house and steeped in history

 Available dates